waldenblue/naosei1456/README.md

 Compose simply renders what the `UiState` of ViewModel has, and it notifies the ViewModel the user interaction through callbacks and view changes.
 Therefore the UI has no more responsibilities, the fewerer the better.

-> Since `UiState's` are pure [Data classes](https://kotlinlang.org/docs/data-classes.html), and may have more of them inside, I consider OK to use it in the following way (e.g.) → `uiState.coinSummary.allTimeHighPrice` without worrying about the [Law O
+> Since `UiState's` are pure [Data classes](https://kotlinlang.org/docs/data-classes.html), and may have more of them inside, I consider OK to use it in the following way (e.g.) → `uiState.coinSummary.allTimeHighPrice` without worrying about the [Law Of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), I hightlight, only in case of pure Data classes without any